It is a condition in which triglyceride levels are elevated.

 - Ophthalmologic: Corneal arch, xanthelasmas.

-In the exam, the findings may be normal, or may include the following:
+In the exam, the findings may be expected or may include the following:

-- Dermatological: Eruptive xanthomas in the back, buttocks, thorax, proximal extremities; Palmar xanthomas in disbetalipoproteinemia.
+- Dermatological: Eruptive xanthomas in the back, buttocks, thorax, and proximal extremities; Palmar xanthomas in dysbetalipoproteinemia.

 - Cardiovascular: Decrease in pulses.